octocat/Spoon-Knife/README.md

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

 These changes are done in my mac locally.
-Trying to get used to Github, was formaly a experienced user of SVN.
+Trying to get used to Github asap, already an experienced user of SVN.